Chinese Eggplant with Garlic Sauce – Restaurant Style! (VIDEO)

 PRO TIPS

-How to Pick the best Chinese Eggplant
+How to Pick an Eggplant

 • Try to pick one that is roughly same in size – I prefer the smaller/thinner ones, as I find them to be even less bitter.